Exploring the many layers of human experience

 Leolux at Salone del Mobile 2026

-From 21 to 26 April, it's that time again: Milan Design Week.
-This year too, Leolux will be present at Salone del Mobile in Fiera Rho, with new design by Yabu Pushelberg, an exciting update of Caruzzo, and a surprising stand concept.
+From 21 to 26 April, it was that time again: Milan Design Week.
+This year too, Leolux was present at Salone del Mobile in Fiera Rho, with new design by Yabu Pushelberg, an exciting update of Caruzzo, and a surprising stand concept.

 Read more